LunaticNeko/ezchk/readme.md

 * MAC Addresses
 * Currently connected BSSID (directly connected wireless access point's MAC)
+* Your domain name (may reveal your workplace/organization)

 By running this tool, you consent that the log file generated will contain this information.
 You however control who you send it to.